Crecket/nodejs-end-to-end/README.md

 ## Message
 - Client checks if user is logged in
-- Client encrypts message with own private key
+- Client encrypts message with own rsa private key
-- Client encrypts cypher with target public key
+- Client encrypts cypher with target rsa public key
 - Message is sent to the server
 - Server checks if user is logged in
 - Message is sent to the client
-- Client decrypts with own private key
+- Client decrypts with own private rsa key
-- Client decrypts with sender public key
+- Client decrypts with sender public rsa key
 - Message is shown